 Autumn is here!
 I love this time of year.
-The leaves are changing, the air is crisp, Sukkot and Thanksgiving are fast approaching.
+The leaves are changing, the air is crisp, and Thanksgiving is fast approaching.
 It is most definitely my favorite season… in part, because of pumpkins!
 I can’t help smiling when I go to the grocery store and see gorgeous orange pumpkins piled high in the produce section.
 It’s the symbol of the season.
+And it means that Pumpkin Spice Cake will be baking in my oven soon!

-I love cooking and baking with pumpkin; the flavor is subtly warm and delicious.
-Pureed pumpkin adds gorgeous color and moisture to baked goods, and a special essence that just feels like fall.
+I love cooking and baking with pumpkin.
+Pureed pumpkin adds gorgeous color and moisture to baked desserts, and a special essence that just feels like fall.
+It adds moisture without too many calories, unlike oil and butter.
 When combined with spices like cinnamon, nutmeg, ginger and cloves, pumpkin takes on a magical quality.

 Case in point, my Pumpkin Spice Cake (or quick bread, if you want to call it that).
 This delicious loaf cake is one of my favorite harvest-style desserts.
 When you bake it, your house will smell like autumn.
 It’s soft, moist, sweet, and delicious.
-Try topping a warm slice of cake with salted butter for a sweet and salty treat.
-Serve it with a steaming hot cup of your favorite tea or coffee.
-Heaven!
+Try topping a warm slice of cake with salted butter for a real treat.
+I enjoy baking this cake for Thanksgiving, or Sukkot – or just because!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.